 No matter where you train, you need a log book to record your work out information: exercises, sets, reps, time started and ended, how you feel, etc.

 Don't forget your food journal - I'm a firm believer in writing down what you eat, breaking it down by calories, protein, carbs, fat and totaling it all at the end of each day.

-In your home gym, you need mirrors of some sort to check out your form and to
+In your home gym, you need mirrors of some sort to check out your form and to monitor your progress.

 So it's possible to set up any level of home gym for any fitness/bodybuilding goal.
 Is there a drawback to home training?
 Maybe motivation.
 If you have one or even several training partners, this should not be a problem.
 What if you train alone?
 If you keep site of your goals, work out in a non-interruptive atmosphere - T.V. off, for example, and enjoy training, motivation takes care of itself.

 I've trained alone for years and never had a problem.
 I know what I want to do when I walk into my gym, why I'm there and how important this workout is.
 I focus on that and find I have plenty of motivation.
 If you have a problem in this area and don't have training partners, I would recommend joining a gym.
 Otherwise, it's hard to beat home training!